infominer33/infominer33.github.io/_pages/about.md

 ## Crypto-Anarchy

 The deeper I've learned about Bitcoin, and its roots, the more at home I've felt in this community.
-I relate particularly to the cypherpunk\cyberpunk communities.
+I relate particularly to the cypherpunk\cyberpunk ideologies.
 I recall as a kid coming across cyberpunk propaganda, though I didn't know it by that name.
-I do remember coming across Cult of the Dead Cow, and all sort of juvenile, but substantive, literature.
+I do remember coming across stuff from Cult of the Dead Cow, and all sort of [juvenile, yet substantive, literature](http://phrack.org/issues/7/3.html).

 Information Was Meant to be Free.
 {: .notice--success}